 Looking back the predictions of the clairvoyants could have been 100% accurate or inaccurate (or anything in between).
 I could have been destined to get married and have a family and live the rest of my life in New Zealand, or their ‘predictions’ could have been nothing more than cold reading and random wild guesses.

 But it doesn’t matter because the point is this: I didn’t have to go along with it.
-Instead of being forced to live with the predictions they gave me, I was able to ignore them and change them and create the future I desired.
+Instead of being forced to live with the predictions they gave me, I was able to ignore them and create the future I desired.